 1. Develop a python program to perform binary classification and evaluate performances using Confusion matrix, ROC Curve, Precision, Recall and F1 Score for any given dataset 2.
 Develop models for Ridge regression and Lasso regression for the given dataset and evaluate its performance then compare above two methods 3.
 Develop a multiple regression model for the given data set and evaluate its performance 4.
 Write a program to demonstrate the working of the decision tree Based CART algorithm.
 Use an appropriate data set for building the decision tree and apply this knowledge to classify a new Sample 5.
 Develop a program for logistics regression model for the given data and compare performance with other regression model 6.
 Assuming a set of documents that need to be classified, use the naïve Bayesian Classifier model to perform this task.
 Calculate the accuracy, precision, and recall for your data set 7.
 Apply k-means and DBSCAN Clustering algorithms to generate clusters for the given dataset and evaluate its performance and compare 8.
 Write a Python program to implement the Apriori algorithm using a given transaction dataset stored as a .CSV file.
-Identify frequent item sets and association rules from data file
+Identify frequent item sets and association rules from data file 9.
+Write a program to implement k -Nearest Neighbour algorithm to classify the data set.
+Print both correct and wrong predictions

-Devarakaggalhalli, Harohalli, Kanakapura Road, Ramanagara District, Karnataka - 562 112
+Devarakaggalahalli, Harohalli, Kanakapura Road, Bengaluru South Dist. - 562 112